 With consumer preferences shifting, what can fitness centers and spas do to keep their members happy, coming back and recommending?
 After analyzing thousands of online customer experience reviews for client resorts, gyms and game centers, newBrandAnalytics has uncovered the 6 secrets to cornering the fitness market.

-With Burger King’s plans to acquire Tim Horton’s coming out last week, we thought it was appropriate to make this week’s matchup about BK.
+With Burger King’s plans to acquire Tim Horton’s, we thought it was appropriate to release a matchup about BK.
 Burger King is going head-to-head against Wendy’s, another QSR giant.

 We looked at food sentiment, limited time offers (LTOs), beverages, and service to round out the loyalty scores this week.

-Note: As always, these matchups are created from customer feedback posted on review sites, like Yelp or Google Places, and social networks, like Twitter and Facebook.
+Note: As always, these matchups are created from customer feedback posted on review sites and social networks.

 I’ve found most people have a favorite pizza place, whether it’s a local pizzeria or a major brand, they have a go-to for carryout.

 As you might expect with QSR pizza chains, the main loyalty driver is the menu.
 How good is the pizza, and how good are the side orders?
 This week’s loyalty matchup examines what people are saying about Papa John’s and Domino’s.
 Which gets the most positive chatter online?